goauthentik/authentik/website/docs/installation/docker-compose.md

 authentik is then reachable (by default) on port 9000 (HTTP) and port 9443 (HTTPS).

-To start the initial setup, navigate to `https://<your server>/if/flow/initial-setup/`.
-If you are using your local host, this will be `http://localhost:9000/if/flow/initial-setup/`.
+To start the initial setup, navigate to `https://<your server's IP or hostname>:9000/if/flow/initial-setup/`.

 There you will be prompted to set a password for the akadmin user (the default user).